benz206/benz206/README.md

 Oh my, I'm 16 now, how the time flies.

-11. 2020 June 15?
+11. 2022 June 15?
 Started [bTagScript (Better Tagscript)](https://github.com/Leg3ndary/bTagScript), forked from a fork.
 Visit it for more info, sort of like a bad programming language
+12. 2022 June 24 Started learning javascript and node.js, actually an interesting language using it for creating small wrappers for my websit, also started using githubs copilot

 ## Projects